This blog may contain affiliate links. Read our disclosure policy for more info.

-Dan and I decided to turn what could’ve been a couple hour-long layover in Hong Kong to an actual trip.
+Dan and I decided to turn what could’ve been a couple of hour-long layover in Hong Kong to an actual trip.
 Why only see the airport as a layover when we already flew all the way there?
 So, we decided to make a small trip out of it and spent 6 days in Hong Kong.

-The problem with this decision was that we had been travelling for near 1.5 years already without working and our funds were starting to deteriorate.
+The problem with this decision was that we had been traveling for near 1.5 years already without working and our funds were starting to deteriorate.
 Hong Kong is not a cheap place to visit, in fact, it is actually quite expensive!

 Staying in the Chungking Mansions wasn’t what either Dan or I would consider “bad”, but it definitely wasn’t luxurious and was a cultural experience all on its own.

 What are “Mansions” in Hong Kong?

 On each floor there are several different hotels, each was originally a different apartment unit.
-Essentially these apartments are located in such a great location that the owners capitalized by turning their unit into a hotel!
+Essentially these apartments are located in such a great location that the owners capitalized by turning their own unit into a hotel!

 Most of these apartment units have been redesigned to fit in as many rooms as possible.
-Our hotel had about 6 or 7 rooms in a space that I would consider a normal size one or two bedroom apartment!
+Our hotel had about 6 or 7 rooms in a space that I would consider a normal size one or two-bedroom apartment!

 Chungking Mansions is the largest and most popular mansion in Hong Kong.
 It is said to have more than 10,000 people enter/exit the building every single day!

-Chungking is popular with travellers, backpackers, asylum seekers, and business people!
+Chungking is popular with travelers, backpackers, asylum seekers, and business people!
 It is such a mix of people and all of the languages you can hear by just walking around is crazy!

 Once, this run-down building was the main hub for crime.
 Drug dealing, prostitution, and homeless people passing out in the stairwells were just some of the problems.